evhub/coconut/DOCS.md

 ### Automatic Compilation

-If you don't care about the exact compilation parameters you want to use, automatic compilation lets Coconut take care of everything for you.
+Automatic compilation lets you simply import Coconut files directly without having to go through a compilation step first.
 Automatic compilation can be enabled either by importing [`coconut.api`](#coconut-api) before you import anything else, or by running `coconut --site-install`.

 Once automatic compilation is enabled, Coconut will check each of your imports to see if you are attempting to import a `.coco` file and, if so, automatically compile it for you.
 Note that, for Coconut to know what file you are trying to import, it will need to be accessible via `sys.path`, just like a normal import.

-Automatic compilation always compiles modules and packages in-place, and always uses `--target sys --line-numbers --keep-lines --no-wrap-types`.
-Automatic compilation is always available in the Coconut interpreter, and, if using the Coconut interpreter, a `reload` built-in is provided to easily reload imported modules.
+Automatic compilation always compiles modules and packages in-place, and compiles with `--target sys --line-numbers --keep-lines` by default.

+Automatic compilation is always available in the Coconut interpreter or when using [`coconut-run`](#coconut-scripts).
+When using auto compilation through the Coconut interpreter, any compilation options passed in will also be used for auto compilation.
 Additionally, the interpreter always allows importing from the current working directory, letting you easily compile and play around with a `.coco` file simply by running the Coconut interpreter and importing it.

+If using the Coconut interpreter, a `reload` built-in is always provided to easily reload (and thus recompile) imported modules.

 ### Coconut Encoding